Saecha Clarke

 The director, Ethan Fox also took some stills of Saecha skating street while filming her part in 1991:

-Occasionally she got a hard time from her teammates, although Ron Chatman from World redeemed himself when he decided to share his real opinion, which was complimentary.
-To Liza, Saecha did recall one frustrating experience.
+To Liza Arauja, Saecha recalled one frustrating experience during a session.
 “When I was skating at Huntington High one night this kid rolled up next to me and he had his board marked up with a paint pen that read ‘girls should be on beds, not boards.’
 It pissed me off, but I just laughed at him and didn’t really let it get to me too much.”

 Early photo of Saecha, taken by her friend Roger in front of his house in Huntington